sang-4/sessionWork/README.md

 $ bundle exec rake db:seed
 ```

-This will run the code in the `db/seeds.rb` file in order to create some movies.
+This will run the code in the `db/seeds.rb` file in order to create some shops.

 Then, if you want to try out your code in the console, run: